Posts Tagged key to user adoption

 With iOS 7 you can ask Siri to launch Apple radio and your phone will play all the music you are in the mood for from your Genius or by selected channel.
 It all happens in the background and all you have to do is ask Siri to do it.
 It’s the one thing she actually doesn’t completely screw up.

 The important lesson to take from this, especially for people designing experiential marketing for events, is that if you make an experience frictionless and take away barriers to usage then adoption rates will soar.
 Frictionless social media – autoamted photo posting – has proven this axiom.
 I believe that adding a frictionless user experience into any aspect of life is they key to adoption even if the features are not the best in the industry.
 Apple radio will prove me right.

-- Specialized is now following me on Twitter!
-Thanks and if you're into adventure and fun check out my FB page: ift.tt/ObnVdS 1 hour ago
+- Sian is now following me on Twitter!
+Thanks and if you're into adventure and fun check out my FB page: ift.tt/ObnVdS 2 hours ago